 Benefits of Walking 4 Miles a Day

-There are several health benefits of walking every day (16).
-They include:
+There are several health benefits of walking every day (18), including:

 Improved Blood Circulation

 Walking boosts your heart rate and increases the flow of blood through your body.
-Moderate-intensity physical activity, like walking, can reduce the risk of cardiovascular disease by reducing blood pressure and improving cholesterol levels (5).
+Moderate-intensity physical activity such as walking can reduce the risk of cardiovascular disease by reducing blood pressure and improving cholesterol levels (5) (9).

 Strengthen Bone Mass

-Walking is one of the best exercises you can do to improve and maintain bone health.
-It helps to prevent osteoporosis by increasing bone density (12).
+Walking is one of the best exercises you can do for improving and maintaining bone health.
+It helps prevent osteoporosis by increasing bone density (13).

 Prevents or Manages Diabetes

-Walking is a great exercise for diabetics, as it can help reduce your blood sugar levels (10).
+Walking is a great exercise for those with type 2 diabetes as it can help reduce blood sugar levels (11).

 Weight Loss

-Walking 4 miles a day is equivalent to burning around 250 calories each day.
-If you do this four days a week and maintain your current diet, you will lose around one pound each week.
+Walking 4 miles a day on average can burn approximately 250 calories each day.
+If you do this for four days a week and maintain your current diet, you can lose approximately one pound each week.

-However, walking 4 miles a day for weight loss is a more complicated process whose results depend on several factors.
+However, achieving weight loss when walking 4 miles a day depends on several factors.

-If you are overweight, you will likely lose more weight by walking than someone who is already at a healthy weight.
+If you’re overweight, you’ll likely lose more weight by walking than someone who is already at a healthy weight.
 The intensity of your walk also makes a difference – brisk walking burns more calories than leisurely strolling (2).
-And finally, your genetics plays a role in how quickly or slowly you lose weight.
+Finally, your genetics and nutrition play a role in how quickly or slowly you lose weight.

 Prevents or Manages Back Pain

-Walking can help reduce chronic back pain by strengthening muscles in your core that help to support the spine (13).
-It also helps to improve posture, which is important for reducing unnecessary strain on your spine.
+Walking can help reduce chronic back pain by strengthening the muscles in your core that help support the spine (14).
+It also helps improve posture, which is important for reducing unnecessary strain on your spine.

 Improves Mental Health